FroMage/quasar/docs/index.md

 Troubleshooting incomplete instrumentation requires the source code involved in the instrumentation issue, enabling instrumentation verification and, in few cases, enabling instrumentation traces.

-First set the value of the `co.paralleluniverse.fibers.verifyInstrumentation` system property to `true` and run your program.
+First set the value of the `com.github.fromage.quasi.fibers.verifyInstrumentation` system property to `true` and run your program.
 This will verify that all of your potentially suspendable calls in your suspendable-marked methods are properly instrumented, else a warning will be printed to the console letting you know which weren't.

 {:.alert .alert-warn}
 **Note:** do not turn on `verifyInstrumentation` in production, as it will slow down your code considerably: a warning will be printed whe the application starts in order to remind you of that.